kalyaninagaraj/podcast-player-skill/README.md

 Mycroft plays the latest episode of your favorite podcast.

 ## About
-Unlike a typical podcast player, this skill does not maintain playlist.
+Unlike some of the other podcast players, this skill does not maintain a playlist.

 Instead, this skill lets you to play a particular episode by identifying the season and episode number to Mycroft.